dantleech/blog/source/_posts/2022-04-17-phpactor-types.md

 - Look for a unary operator (`operator·operand`).
 If the operator is `!` and the operand is a binary expression whose operator is `instanceof`
-- Remove the type from the variable
+- Remove the type from the variable?

 Or if we only have a variable: